Responsible Pet Ownership, Medivet, and You

 Methods of payment

 Accounts are due for settlement at our discretion at the end of the consultation or treatment, the discharge of your pet, or upon collection of medicines and other pet requisites.
 You may settle the account using cash or a credit/debit card – we accept Maestro, Cirrus, Solo, Mastercard, Visa, Delta and American Express (American Express is subject to a 2% card fee).
-We also have an agreement in place with Braemar Finance who may be able to provide you with a payment plan.
 In some cases, we accept relevant vouchers that are valid and in date.
 We usually require, at our discretion, that a deposit of 50% of the estimated costs be paid at the time of admission to our clinic for any procedures or hospitalisation.

 Estimates of treatment costs